 Step 3: Importing Template into Excel

-After you have created the template for your dataset, now you need to bring it inside excel to convert it to an XML map from CSV.
+After you have created the template for your dataset, you need to bring it inside Excel to convert it to an XML map from CSV.

 - To begin with, go to the Developer tab and under the XML section click on Source.